|MICRO-CREDITS FOR SMALL BUSINESS PROJECTS

 |Casas de La Esperanza

 and in particular our grantees in secondary school (about forty), with their homework and preparation for

-ACE and its volunteers are providing them the tools and giving them the required support.
+of La Prusia.
+ACE and its volunteers have provided them the tools and have given them the required support.

-These are some of the concrete activities of ACE in La Prusia in its seven first years:
+These are some of the already completed activities of ACE in La Prusia in its seven first years:

 A better future for all of them,